Also known as: Farmer King

 Collection date: Apr 1904

 In 1901 he was at Spring Farm West Harptree (RG13/2329 f38 p9) with son Ernest and daughter Alice (both single).
-Ernest King would later sing ‘The Crystal Spring’ to Sharp in 1907.
+Ernest King would later sing ‘The Crystal Spring’ to Sharp in 1907 (see his profile).
 Spring Farm is 700 yds from the Castle of Comfort pub outside of (to the south of) the Harptree villages.
 William King sang to Sharp in that pub and later won a prize for his singing.
 William King was buried at West Harptree church 22/12/1906